Karlag: History

 One of the main reasons for creating Karlag camp was the establishment of a large agricultural base supported by free labor for rapidly growing industry in central Kazakhstan - Karaganda Coal Basin in particular.
 The camp was founded on uninhabited empty steppe and grew fairly quickly within the first couple of years with the help of neighboring regions of the north and south.
 The total territory of Karlag was about 1780650 ha, out of which only 77700 ha was dedicated to agriculture, while the rest was used for pasture.
 As Karlag territory expanded, it absorbed some civilian settlements which included ethnic Russians, Ukrainians and Germans who had moved to the area between 1906-1907.
 As a result, in 1931 those civilian settlements were forced to relocate by NKVD forces.
 Collectivization of the steppe, forced relocation, and confiscation pushed them to the city of Karaganda and its neighboring regions.
 Karaganda was just starting to build coal mines, so many of these resettled people were used as cheap labor.
 Confiscated sheep, camels, cattle, and horses were transported to the newly formed "Eastern Meats" (Vostok Myaso) organization, which processed it in order to feed the labor force.

 The empty lands of resettled people were soon filled with thousands of rows of inmates.
 Echelons of new prisoners came one after another from the central parts of the Russian SFSR.
 They quickly spread across the steppe building railroads, housing for livestock, housing for camp employees, barracks, and isolation units.

 Karlag wardens answered only to Gulag NKVD in Moscow.
 No Soviet, state or local government organizations had any influence on the operations of the wardens and supervisors of the camp.
 It resembled a colony, with a heavy management apparatus.
 Its departments included: administrative-agricultural, planning and control, culture-educational, human resources, trade, supply-chain, transport, finance, political, medical, and more.
 In Karlag, the inmates' efforts built a meat-processing plant and a leather/fur-processing plant which produced leather products, furs and valenki.

+Modern times

+In 2001, a Karlag Museum was established in Dolinka, Karaganda Region.

-In 2020 in Zhanalyk village (Rus. Жаналык) local farmers excavated remains of at least 55 victims of NKVD executions.
+In 2020, in the village of (Zhanalyk) near Almaty, Kazakhstan, local farmers excavated remains of at least 55 victims of NKVD executions.